-8 Material differences between IFRS and BEGAAP valuation for assets relate to deferred tax assets (nil in BGAAP)
+8 Material differences between IFRS and BEGAAP valuation for assets relate to deferred tax assets (nil in BEGAAP).

-ASSETS IFRS financial statements Solvency II balance sheet reverse Property, plant & equipment held for own use IAS 16 Initial measurement: at cost Subsequent measurement: cost model Idem - although the Solvency II valuation method excludes models where the asset value is determined as cost less depreciation and impairment (cf. D.1.2.
-Property, plant & equipment held for own use) Investments Investments Financial investments are initially recognised at fair value plus transaction costs for all financial investments not carried at fair value through profit or loss.
+ASSETS IFRS/BEGAAP financial statements Solvency II balance sheet Deferred tax assets IAS 12 Recognised only insofar as it is probable that taxable profit will be available against which a deductible temporary difference can be utilised when there are sufficient taxable temporary differences relating to the same taxation authority and the same taxable entity which are expected to reverse Other than the carry forward of unused tax credits and the carry forward of unused tax losses, this includes deferred taxes based on the difference between the values ascribed to assets and liabilities in the Solvency II balance sheet and the values ascribed to the same assets and liabilities for tax purposes Property, plant & equipment held for own use Right-of-use assets IAS 16 Initial measurement: at cost Subsequent measurement: cost model IFRS 16 Initial measurement: at cost Subsequent measurement: cost model Idem - although the Solvency II valuation method excludes models where the asset value is determined as cost less depreciation and impairment (cf. D.1.2.
+Property, plant & equipment held for own use).
+For solvency purposes, under an operating lease the lessee does not recognise any lease asset or liability.
+Investments IAS 39 Financial investments are initially recognised at fair value plus transaction costs for all financial investments not carried at fair value through profit or loss.
 Financial investments carried at fair value through profit or loss, are initially recognised at fair value, and transaction costs are expensed in the income statement.
 Available-for-sale financial investments and financial investments at fair value through profit or loss are subsequently carried at fair value.
 BEGAAP Financial investments are entered at acquisition value and written down where the market value is less than their book value.
 Idem to IFRS valuation Reinsurance recoverables Consistent with the valuation of BEGAAP technical provisions.
 Consistent with the valuation of technical provisions and with deduction for expected losses due to counterparty default.
-Deposits to cedants IAS 39 Idem Receivables IAS 39 Measured at the amount expected to be recovered.
-Idem Cash and cash equivalents IAS 7, 39 Not less than the amount payable on demand Idem Any other assets, not elsewhere shown IAS Idem and liabilities recognised and valued in the Solvency II balance sheet and the values ascribed to assets and liabilities recognised and valued for tax purposes.
-The deferred taxes on the Solvency II balance sheet included the difference between the values ascribed to A&L recognised and valued under IFRS and BEGAAP.
+Deposits to cedants IAS 39 Idem

+ASSETS IFRS/BEGAAP financial statements Solvency II balance sheet Receivables IAS 39 Measured at the amount expected to be recovered.
+Idem Cash and cash equivalents IAS 7, 39 Not less than the amount payable on demand Idem Any other assets, not elsewhere shown IAS Idem